lancoer/jito-raydium-bundler/README.md

 ## Devnet

-In order for test or simulate cases, you need to add `'devnet'` feature to `raydium-cp-swap` library in [Cargo.toml](./cli/Cargo.toml)
+In order for test or simulate cases, you need to add `"devnet"` feature to `raydium-cp-swap` library in [Cargo.toml](./cli/Cargo.toml)

 And ensure you've set devnet url and testnet url for solana & raydium and jito cli in [.env](.env)